Bojan Božović (tennis)

 Bojan Božović (born 23 February 1987) is a Serbian former professional tennis player and tennis coach.
 In his career, Božović defeated several world-renowned players, such as Ernests Gulbis, Robin Haase, Marin Čilić, Sergei Bubka, and Fabio Fognini, but he is now better known for his role in Novak Djokovic's junior career.

 Early life

-Božović was born on 23 February 1987 in Belgrade, Serbia, to a sports family, so he showed his interest in sports from an early age.
+Božović was born on 23 February 1987 in Belgrade, Serbia.
+He showed an interest in sports from an early age.
 He started training in tennis at the age of six.
-When he was 14, he was already two meters tall, and his height helped him develop a very powerful serve, which became his main weapon.
+When he was 14, he was already two meters tall, and his height helped him develop a very powerful serve.
 He started competing in 1998 and immediately achieved outstanding results.
 Some of his mentors were Božidar Matić and Goran Zindović.